-Quitting is a natural part of one’s professional path.
+Quitting is a natural part of anyone's professional path.
 Sooner or later, and for different reasons, software engineers decide to quit their job and seek a better position elsewhere.
 But, for business, it is not only about losing an experienced team member.
 It is about high cost as well — replacing a team member can cost anywhere between 50 and 200 percent of their monthly salary.

 To cut costs and not to lose experienced team members, modern businesses need to understand why do software engineers quit and what steps they need to take to increase their retention rate.